This article was developed in partnership with the Union of Students in Ireland (USI).

 - The cost of study abroad if it is a compulsory part of your course

 - Expenses associated with family breakdown, bereavement, or accidents

 You can apply for the Student Assistance Fund in your college or university.
 Find out more about the Student Assistance Fund and how to apply.

 Accessing laptops and technology

-Colleges and universities across Ireland have been given laptops by the Government to loan to students who cannot afford to buy one of their own.
-Students who need access to a laptop for their course, but who are unable to buy one, can apply for a laptop through their college’s access office.
+Colleges and universities have been given laptops by the Government to loan to students who cannot afford to buy one of their own.
+If you need access to a laptop for your course, but are unable to buy one, you can apply for a laptop through the college’s access office.

 Fund for Students with Disabilities (FSD)

 The Fund for Students with Disabilities is there to assist students with disabilities to be able to participate in college and have the access they need.
 The fund can cover things such as:

 - Assistive technology equipment and software (including student training)

 - Non-medical helpers (e.g. personal assistants, notetakers)